DCGroothuizenDijkema/ProjectEuler/README.md

 # ProjectEuler

-Solutions to Project Euler Problems
+My solutions to Project Euler Problems

 This repository contains my solutions to the problems found on [Project Euler](https://www.projecteuler.net).
 The solution to each problem can be found in its own folder, along with a description of the problem and, if necessary, of the solution.